-Outside of the university, Dr. Rose is also currently the Chancel Choir Director at First Christian Church, and Music Director-Organist at St. Francis Episcopal Church in Tyler.
-He also is a frequent conductor of the East Texas Symphony Chorus.
+Outside of the university, Dr. Rose is Music Director of CANTORI - Choral Artists of East Texas, an auditioned regional ensemble of 40 singers.
+He also currently serves as the Chancel Choir Director at First Christian Church in Tyler, Music Director-Organist at St. Francis Episcopal Church in Tyler, and is a frequent organizer/conductor of the East Texas Symphony Chorus.

 Dr. Rose feels fortunate to have studied with many accomplished artists and teachers including Brady Allred (conducting), Dominick Argento, Stephen Paulus, Judith Lang Zaimont, and Merrill Bradshaw (composition), Mack Wilberg (choral performance), and Irene Peery and Susan Duehlmeier (piano).
-He was a Trustees Scholar at Brigham Young University, a Graduate Fellow at the University of Minnesota, and as doctoral student, he received the University of Utah Graduate Teaching Award two consecutive years, selected from across all university disciplines.
-He also performed in extensive European tours where the University of Utah Singers won the 2006 European Grand Prix of Choral Singing in Tolosa, Spain, and were featured at the 2007 Choralies Festival in Vaison-la-Romaine, France.
+He was a Trustees Scholar at Brigham Young University, a Graduate Fellow at the University of Minnesota, and as doctoral student received the University of Utah Graduate Teaching Award two consecutive years, selected from across all university disciplines.

-As a composer, Dr. Rose's works have been performed by numerous ensembles and soloists, and served as scores for award-winning media projects and the 2002 Salt Lake Winter Olympics.
-He is also an accomplished pianist, including performance as the youngest of 84 "Rhapsody in Blue" pianists as part of the 1984 Los Angeles Summer Olympics Opening Ceremonies.
+As a composer, Dr. Rose's works have been performed by numerous ensembles and soloists, including the Tabernacle Choir and Orchestra at Temple Square, and Leticia Oaks Strong, Los Angeles Philharmonic violist.
+His music has also served as scores for award-winning media projects and the 2002 Salt Lake Winter Olympics.
+He is an accomplished pianist, including performance as the youngest of 84 "Rhapsody in Blue" pianists as part of the 1984 Los Angeles Summer Olympics Opening Ceremonies.

-His musical interests and professional experiences span all genres of music from classical orchestral to jazz piano, from film scoring to gospel, and from electronic studio work to the sacred choral tradition.
+His musical experiences span classical orchestral to jazz piano, from media scoring to gospel, and from the electronic studio to the sacred choral tradition.